Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-For many Australian-based organisations, police checks are now a norm in the onboarding process of new hires.
-Understandably, police checks provide access to applicants' criminal records, which offers immense insight into their suitability, thus helping employers reduce hiring risk.
+For many Australian-based organisations, nationally coordinated criminal history checks are now a norm in the onboarding process of new hires.
+Understandably, nationally coordinated criminal history checks provide access to applicants' criminal records, which offers immense insight into their suitability, thus helping employers reduce hiring risk.

 However, irrespective of the purpose of the check, certain offences will always appear as DCOs.
 Some examples include convictions, charges, pending charges, court appearances, court orders, penalties, and finding of guilt with no convictions.